adam-rumpf/Computational-Probability-and-Statistics/docs/30-Multiple-Regression.md

 ### Inference

 From the printout of the model summary, we can see that both the `stock_photo` and `duration` variables are not significantly different from zero.
 Thus we may want to drop them from the model.
-In Math 378, we will explore ways to determine the best model including the use of p-values.
+In machine learning course, you will explore ways to determine the best model including the use of p-values.

 Likewise, we could generate confidence intervals for the coefficients: